ovotech/circleci-orbs/terraform/README.md

 - var_file: Comma separater list of terraform var files
 - var: Comma separated list of vars to set, e.g. foo=bar
 - auto_approve: Apply the plan, even if it has not been approved through a PR.
+- parallelism: Limit the number of concurrent operations

 ### check